yatinbajaj/Git-practice/READEME.md

 This is my New Project that is QPG that is Question paper generator.

-I am developing this web app for my department and Testing Rebase.
+I am developing this web app for my department, Testing Rebase and Testing Merge conflict Remotely.